rvm/rubygems-bundler/README.md

     gem uninstall rubygems-bundler

 this will set all gems to `/usr/bin/env ruby` which is one of the safest choices (especially when using rvm).

+In case of rvm additional steps will ensure this gem is removed and not installed again:

+    rvm get stable --without-gems=rubygems-bundler
+    rvm all-gemsets do gem uninstall --all --executables rubygems-bundler

 ## Authors